videomi/shotcut_web/FAQ.md

 ## Why does it crash on Windows upon launch?

+Is this a new - for the first time ever - installation of Shotcut?
+If NOT, and it used to work, then you may need to delete your Shotcut registry entries and try again.
+The registry keys are stored at HKEY_CURRENT_USER\Software\Meltytech\Shotcut\.

-One Windows 8.1 one user reported he needed to change the following in the Compatibility tab of the Properties for the Shotcut icon/exe: Run in compatibility mode for "Windows XP (Service Pack 2)", and "Run this program as administrator."
+One Windows 8.1 user reported he needed to change the following in the Compatibility tab of the Properties for the Shotcut icon/exe: Run in compatibility mode for "Windows XP (Service Pack 2)", and "Run this program as administrator."
 However, not every one needs to do that, and we are not sure why he needed it.

+* * *

+## Why does it frequently crash on Windows?

 While some systems have a video adapter driver with at least version 2.1 OpenGL, there may be some incompatibility between the OpenGL code in Shotcut or Qt and the driver that causes a crash.
-There is really no fix for that even though we do make some checks and try to show an error message.
-You can try to upgrade to the latest driver for your hardware, but if you use Windows Update, then you probably already have the latest.
-Sometimes, the chip maker (e.g. Intel, AMD, NVIDIA) has a newer driver that is not yet Microsoft certified.
-That might work.
-The Shotcut developers have made decisions about technologies to use that make cross-platform development and delivery easier and that also provides a nice user experience on recent or compatible hardware/drivers.
-However, that may not provide the most compatiblity.
-Quite simply, we do not target the lowest common denominator.
-As of version 15.09, Shotcut for Windows can also use DirectX when GPU processing is not enabled.
+You can try to upgrade to the latest driver for your hardware.
+Versions 15.09 and higher can also use **DirectX** when GPU processing is not enabled, and that should improve compatibility.
+Try the different options under **Settings > Display Method: OpenGL or DirectX**.

 Of course, there can still be other reasons we have not yet discovered.
 If you believe none of the reasons above applies to you, then you can